• Skip to primary navigation

 Basically try to get rid of the tough, woody bits at the bottom.
 They are no fun to eat.

 If you really want to be sure there's no tough woody bits, you can take a vegetable peeler to the ends of the asparagus to shave them off.
-I think that's a bit extra, I don't want to spend time doing that, but you do you.
+I think that's a bit extra, especially for an easy sheet pan asparagus dish like this.
+I don't want to spend time doing that, but you do you.

 trimming asparagus with a knife on a cutting board

-I've made so much roasted asparagus in the past month that I have my favorite preparation down to a science at this point.
-I don't bring the asparagus all the way to a blister anymore.
+I've made so much oven roasted asparagus at this point that I have my favorite preparation down to a science at this point.
+Most of the time I don't bring the asparagus all the way to a blister.
+But you do you!

-Instead I just give it a gentle but decisive roasting, like I'm an insult comic trying to turn over a new leaf but not quite there yet.
+Usually I just give the asparagus a gentle but decisive roasting, like I'm an insult comic trying to turn over a new leaf (but not quite there yet).

-Instead of the high heat of a cast iron on the stove which reliably set off the smoke detector every time I made it, I recommend using a quarter sheet pan in the oven lined with aluminum foil or a silicone mat.
+Instead of the high heat of a cast iron on the stove which reliably set off the smoke detector every time I made it, I now use a quarter sheet pan in the oven or in my countertop toaster oven.
+Line it with aluminum foil or a silicone mat for easier clean up.

 roasted asparagus lined up on a sheet pan

-If you're feeling ambitious, throw a few whole garlic cloves onto the pan with the asparagus and let them get all nice and soft in the oven — you can mash them up and toss the asparagus with them before serving.
-But honestly, that's an optional step.
+Throw a couple whole garlic cloves onto the pan let them get all nice and soft in the oven with the asparagus — you'll mash them up with the soy sauce before drizzling it over the asparagus.

-Once it comes out of the oven, finish with a very light drizzle of soy sauce and toss to coat the asparagus.
+When it comes to the perfect sauce for asparagus, less is more!
+Once the asparagus comes out of the oven, you'll finish it with a very light drizzle of the garlic soy sauce and toss to coat the asparagus.

 Soy sauce has a really strong flavor, so less is more, imo.
 Drizzle a bit, then taste.
-Add more if needed, or serve with a small bowl of additional soy sauce for optional dipping.
+Add more if needed, and serve any remaining garlic soy sauce on the side as a dipping sauce.

 Practical Tips & Recipe Notes